 - i.
-An amparo lawsuit, in matters of ITX and virtual mobile networks, where Axtel appears as an interested third party - ii.
-January 2020: the Company was notified of awrit of amparo filed by Telcel against the rates determined by the IFT, in terms of ITX and as Axtel's Virtual Mobile Operator (OMV), for the period of 2020 - iii.
-Pending trial, first instance.
-It is considered that the delivery of the sentence will eventually be suspended because it is to the matters that will be analyzed by the SCJN.
+An amparo lawsuit, in matters of ITX and virtual mobile networks, where Axtel appears as an interested third party. - ii.
+January 2020: The Company was notified of a writ filed by Telcel against the rates determined by the IFT, in terms of ITX and as Axtel's Virtual Mobile Operator (OMV), for the year 2020. - iii.
+Current status, first instance: Given the precedents resolved by the SCJN, the outlook is favorable.